mohitpai/journey-optimizer.en/help/using/configuration/direct-mail-configuration.md

     ![](assets/file-routing-config-sftp-details.png)

-1. If you selected **[!UICONTROL Amazon S3]**, you can choose the AWS region where you want to export and upload your direct mail files.
+1. If you selected **[!UICONTROL Amazon S3]**, choose the AWS region where you want to export and upload your direct mail files.

     ![](assets/file-routing-config-aws-region.png)